The Cheapest New Cars of 2023

 • Limited Basic Warranty: 5 years or 60,000 miles

-• Overview: the 2023 Hyundai Venue has a price increase of $550 versus last year’s model.
-The venue was a new model to the Hyundai lineup 3 years ago, with many similarities to its sister model, the Kia Soul.
-The Venue has more of a rounded, sporty appearance than the Soul and is slightly less expensive.
-It also gets solid ratings from its users.
-Lots of value here.
-Like the Soul, fuel economy is just OK for the engine specs.
+• Overview: the 2024 Hyundai Venue comes with a price increase of $340 versus last year’s model.
+The Venue was a new model is now 4 years old and has many similarities to its sister model, the Kia Soul.
+The Venue has more of a rounded, sporty appearance than the Soul and is slightly cheaper.
+Lots of value, but like the Soul, fuel economy is just OK for the engine specs.

 • Base Automatic Transmission model: Nissan Versa S, 4-Door Sedan